DANS-KNAW/easy-sword2-dans-examples/README.md

 ### Creating test data
 The easy-sword2 service requires deposits to be sent as zipped bags (see [BagIt]).
 The EASY archive adds some extra requirements.
-These are documented on the [EASY SWORDv2 deposit documentation page] and [DANS BagIt Profile].
+These are documented in the [DANS BagIt Profile].
 A command line tool called [xmllint] can be used to validate xml files locally.

 #### Pre-made examples
 Some examples of bags which meet the specifications of the SWORD depositing interface can be found in the [resources directory].